k8s-at-home/docs/docs/guides/pod-gateway.md

           done
 ```

-If you exec into it you should see the traffic being routed throug the gateway:
+If you exec into it you should see the traffic being routed through the gateway:

 ```shell
 root@k3s1:~# kubectl exec -ti -n vpn deploy/terminal -- sh